ChemousseAI/Medical-image-augmentation-comparative-study/README.md

 In medical imaging, this requirement is rarely satisfied.
 Clinical datasets are often limited in size, severely imbalanced across pathological classes, expensive to annotate, and constrained by privacy regulations.
 These limitations significantly reduce the generalization capability of deep neural networks and frequently lead to overfitting.

-This project investigates whether **generative artificial intelligence can improve medical image classification by synthesizing realistic training samples**.
+This project investigates whether **generative deep learning can improve medical image classification by synthesizing realistic training samples**.

 We perform a comparative study of three augmentation paradigms: